14.12 Complex (Organised and Multiple) Abuse

 Staff involved directly in the investigation as well as other operational staff who have kept day to day services running where colleagues have been seconded into the investigation team, need to be thoroughly debriefed.

 At the conclusion of the investigation each agency should undertake a review, with a view to identifying any changes to policy, practice or disciplinary processes that may be necessary.
-Such a review will complement any Serious Case Review that may be concurrent or have been completed.
+Such a review will complement any safeguarding practice review that may be concurrent or have been completed.

 The SMG should have a final meeting where concluding information and debriefing can be shared.
 An overview report should be compiled and presented to the safeguarding partnership.